buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 | **Range**: | 9 meters |
 | **Duration**: | 1 minute |

 Up to three creatures of your choice that you can see within range must make a Will Saving Throw.
-Whenever a target that fails this saving throw makes an Attack Roll or a Saving Throw before the spell ends get a -1 penalty.
+Whenever a target that fails this saving throw makes an Attack Roll or a Saving Throw before the spell ends gets a -1 penalty.

 **For each Magic Critical Success** obtained in the Magic Check, you can target an additional creature.